pypa/pip/docs/development.rst

 - Provide a good description of what you're doing and why.
 - Provide tests that cover your changes and try to run the tests locally first.

 **Example**.
-Assuming you set up GitHub account, forked pip repository from https://github.com/pypa/pip to your own page via web interface, and your fork is located at https://github.com/yourname/pip
+Assuming that you set up GitHub account, forked pip repository from https://github.com/pypa/pip to your own page via web interface, and your fork is located at https://github.com/yourname/pip